deepak-hp/react18/README.md

 ## _Mentor: Akshay Saini (Namaste React)_

-This repo is for the assignements and the projects of React 18.
+This repo is for the assignments and the projects of React 18.

 **Josh is always high!**